joao-osilva/joao-osilva.github.io/README.md

 # My personal website

-Just a virtual place to share some thoughts about life and everything in it.
+Just a virtual place to share some thoughts.